yA devi sarva bhUteSu vRttirUpeNa saMsthitA

 We can think of the contents

 of our profile as our capital.
 The larger the profile, greater our capital.
-Our personality profiles represents our potential to make our mark in dharma kshetra.
+Our personality profiles represents our potential to make our mark in dharma

+kshetra.
 More often than not, when we are performing activity, we are using up some of that capital.
-We can make up for the used
+We can make

-up capital by learning from experience.
-Experience actually broadens our personality profile when we learn from experience.
+up for the used up capital by learning from experience.
+Experience actually broadens our personality profile when we learn

-Since karma is about our
+Since karma is

-karma is hard to understand precisely because it is all-encampassing.
+I think karma is hard to understand precisely because it is all-encampassing.
 It applies to everything in the universe.
 Our

 intellect has limited reach if we are an average human being.
 Not that it has to be this way.
 The way to understand karma